harkamalsi/Helicopter/README.md

 RectangleShapeGenerator is also working as a template class.
 Wall class extends the RectangleShapeGenerator class, but it is also possible, in future, to use other Rectangles that can extend RectangleShapeGenerator.
+Wall class is also used for collision detections in Helicopter game.

 4.c)